frconor-ebook/meditations/_posts/2025-07-15-our-lady-the-queen.md

 People have sought her protection and asked her to rule over this part of the earth, or this domestic Church, or this particular endeavor that I'm involved in, or this particular battle in my spiritual life, to acquire a virtue or to conquer a vice.

-We know that Our Mother has been there crushing the head of the serpent when he rears his ugly head (cf. Gen. 3:15).
+We know that Our Mother has been there crushing the head of the serpent when he rears his ugly head (*cf*.
+Gen. 3:15).

 And so, in our prayer today. and throughout the day, we can ask her to reign in a special way.

 Mary, reign in my heart, reign in my thoughts, in my desires, in my intentions, in all the little things I do each day, in my professional work, in my apostolate, in my efforts to evangelize culture, have an influence in society, to leave a splash, to make a mark.

 The Songs of Songs says, "You are all fair and without blemish. ...
 You are a garden enclosed, my sister, my bride, an enclosed garden, a sealed fountain. ...
-Come: You shall be crowned" (Song, 4:7,12).
+Come: You shall be crowned" (Song 4:7,12,8).

-St. Josemaría in the *Holy Rosary* says, "If you and I had been able, we too would have made her Queen and Lady of all creation.

-"'A great sign appeared in heaven: a woman with a crown of twelve stars upon her head, adorned with the sun and with the moon at her feet' (Rev. 12:1).
-Mary, conceived without stain, has made up for the fall of Eve: and she has crushed the head of hell\'s serpent with her immaculate heel.
+St. Josemaría in the *Holy Rosary* says, "If you and I had been able, we too would have made her Queen and Lady of all creation.'A great sign appeared in heaven: a woman with a crown of twelve stars upon her head, adorned with the sun and with the moon at her feet' (Rev. 12:1).
+Mary, conceived without stain, has made up for the fall of Eve: and she has crushed the head of hell's serpent with her immaculate heel.
 Daughter of God, Mother of God, Spouse of God.

 "The Father, the Son, and the Holy Spirit crown her as the rightful Empress of the Universe.
 And all the angels pay her homage as her subjects...and the patriarchs and prophets and apostles...and the martyrs and confessors and virgins and all the saints...and all sinners, and you and I" (J. Escrivá, *Holy Rosary*, Fifth Glorious Mystery).

 It's a rather beautiful title on why we invoke Our Lady.
 The sovereign royalty of Mary is intimately connected to her Son's royalty.
 Jesus Christ is King since total, proper, and absolute power belong to Him, as much in the natural order as in the supernatural.

 The royalty of Mary is entire as well: it stems from her Son.
-The terms Queen and Lady concerning the Virgin are not metaphors.
+The terms Queen and Lady with reference to the Virgin are not metaphors.

 By means of them, we designate a true pre-eminence and an authentic dignity and power in heaven and on earth.

 As Mother of the King, Mary is truly and properly Queen.
-She is the apex of creation, and effectively the first entirely human person in the universe.
+She is the apex of creation, and effectively the first entirely human person of the universe.

 This is why she has the greatest dignity in heaven.
 After God comes Our Lady, way above all the other saints and above the angels.

 Pope Pius IX, in the document *Ineffabilis Deus*, on the 8^th^ of December 1854, wrote some very beautiful words also.
 He said:

-"Almighty God placed her far above all the angels and all the saints, and so filled her with every heavenly grace, taken from His own divine treasury, that she was always free from all stain of sin, all beautiful and perfect, possessing such a fullness of innocence and holiness to be found nowhere outside of God, and which no one but God can comprehend."
+"Almighty God placed her far above all the angels and all the saints, and so filled her with every heavenly grace, taken from his own divine treasury, that she was always free from all stain of sin, all beautiful and perfect, possessing such a fullness of innocence and holiness to be found nowhere outside of God, and which no one but God can comprehend."

 One time on the feast of Our Lady of Fatima, I was asked to give a homily in a church in Singapore that had great devotion to Our Lady of Fatima.
 Every year they had a special feast day and every month they would have a procession.